vusion/icon-font-loader/README.md

 #### output

-Path of font and css files relative to webpack output path.
+Path of font and css files relative to webpack output path. **Must be a relative path.**

 - Type: `string`
 - Default: `./`